xlab-uiuc/kube-523/kube-dev-01-24/README.md

 After this tutorial, you will learn
 1. Basic concepts in Kubernetes.
 2. How to deploy an application(ZooKeeper) on Kubernetes using Pod and PVC
-3. How to deploy replicated application(ZooKeeper ensemble) on Kubernetes using StatefulSet.
+3. How to deploy a replicated application(ZooKeeper ensemble) on Kubernetes using StatefulSet.

 ## **Recap - What is Kubernetes?**

-From last lecture’s overview, we discussed VMs and containers.
+From the last lecture’s overview, we discussed VMs and containers.
 Containers ….

 We learned the high-level overview of the design of cluster managers, Borg, Omega, and Kubernetes which manage 100s or 1000s of containerized applications in a cluster.

-This lecture, we will dive into Kubernetes and see it in action.
+In this lecture, we will dive into Kubernetes and see it in action.

 ## **Setting up local Kubernetes cluster**